 It’s all well and good to bring these decadent curtain concepts into our home; but if they are not practical and will not be used in the way they are supposed to be… then what is the point?
 Styling is about inspiration but also about knowing what you can conceivably maintain.
 For example, beautiful curtains only look good when used how they are intended.

 If you have pets and little kids crawling around, your curtains might get grubby pretty quickly.
-So your styling might need to include having them lifted off the floor to remain safe and clean.

 Similarly, it is bad if you have lots of wind coming through your windows.
 It will make harsh elements, then your curtains may bear the brunt of some unpredictable weather.
 Perfect styling is somewhere between looking good and providing function.
 So, work out what that looks like for your house curtains.